bishnupadamaity/ReactNative-AppStructure-With-Debugger/README.md

 npx react-native run-ios
 ```

-- **Set Up Debugging**:
+## - **Set Up Debugging**:

-Download and install the React Native Debugger from here.
+- Download and install the React Native Debugger from here.

-Launch the debugger before starting the app.
+- Launch the debugger before starting the app.

-Ensure your app connects to the debugger automatically.
+- Ensure your app connects to the debugger automatically.

-- **Customize the Boilerplate**:
+## Customize the Boilerplate**:

-Replace placeholder files in src/screens, src/components, and other folders with your own implementations.
+- Replace placeholder files in src/screens, src/components, and other folders with your own implementations.

 ## Show Your Support 🌟